factSocial

 No middleman server, no telemetry.
 Post text goes only to the LLM provider you chose.
 Search queries go only to the search provider you chose.

-Set up in three steps
+Set up in four steps

 Install the extension

-Click Add to Firefox at the top of the page.
-Confirm the install prompt.
-The Fact-check button will start appearing on every post on threads.net and bsky.app.
+Either way, the Fact-check button will start appearing on every post on threads.net and bsky.app.

 Pick an LLM provider